 Scared of getting ripped off?
 Don’t want to waste your money?
 Confused by all the choices?
 Contact us.

 It’s essential to buy an argyle diamond from a vendor with high-quality photos.
 Color, and therefore value, can vary greatly even within a specific color grade.
 In our experience, Leibish & Co. offers the best prices and overall customer experience in the Fancy Color Diamond market.
 Additionally, Leibish & Co provides the highest level of expertise in bringing out the maximum color of the stone when set in jewelry.
+For a very limited time Leibish & Co is offering an unprecedented 50% off their settings when paired with a center stone.

 If you’re looking for the most beautiful pink diamond for your money, a non-branded pink is your best bet.
 If you’re interested in a long-term family heirloom, an argyle diamond may be better, as it’s more rare and valuable.